TechPizzaDev/MinecraftServerSharp/README.md

 ![Build](https://github.com/TechnologicalPizza/MinecraftServerSharp/workflows/Build/badge.svg)

-Minecraft server implementation in C# and NET5, not affiliated with Mojang.
+Minecraft server implementation in C# and latest .NET, not affiliated with Mojang.

 This is currently just a passion project.